 INTRODUCTION

-Intracerebral haemorrhage (ICH) is associated with high rates of mortality (1 year and 5 year survival estimated at 46% and 29% respectively1), and consequently data on subsequent stroke events n ICH survivors are limited.
+Intracerebral haemorrhage (ICH) is associated with high rates of mortality (1 year and 5 year survival estimated at 46% and 29% respectively1), and consequently data on subsequent stroke events in ICH survivors are limited.
 Recent data2 3 has challenged the prevailing view4 that antiplatelet and anticoagulant medications increase the risk of further ICH to an extent that outweighs any potential benefits with regard to ischaemic risk, suggesting that the risk of ischaemic events is underestimated in this population.

 One baseline feature which might help stratify future stroke risk is the dominant underlying cerebral small vessel disease.
 Lobar ICH has a higher recurrence rate1, which is thought to reflect its association with the bleeding-prone cerebral amyloid angiopathy (CAA)5 6.
-Hypertensive arteriopathy, also termed deep perforator arteriopathy (DPA), is thought to be responsible for non-lobar or “deep” ICH; it is associated with cardiovascular risk factors and lacunar infarction5 and therefore might confer greater ischaemic risks, in addition to lower ICH risks.
-Data for relative ischaemic and haemorrhagic risks based on index ICH location could therefore also be useful for future decision making, but again there are limited data available1 7.
+Hypertensive arteriopathy, also termed deep perforator arteriopathy, is thought to be responsible for non-lobar or “deep” ICH; it is associated with cardiovascular risk factors and lacunar infarction5 and therefore might confer greater ischaemic risks, in addition to lower ICH risks.
+Data for relative ischaemic and haemorrhagic risks based on index ICH location could therefore also be useful for future decision making, but there are limited data available1 7.

-Our aim was to provide new data on stroke risk following spontaneous ICH in a large cohort of ICH survivors.
+Our aim was to provide new data on stroke risk following spontaneous ICH in a large cohort of ICH survivors (i.e. patients with ICH who survived the index event for a period of time that allowed for study enrolment).
 The specific objectives are: (1) to describe the incidence of recurrent ICH and cerebral ischaemic events in the longer term (up to 3 years) following ICH, and (2) to evaluate the influence of ICH location on stroke outcomes.

 METHODS